 E-way bill rules for multiple invoices from supplier to a buyer in a day

-Discussion topic:The applicability of the e-way bill, where a supplier sells goods through multiple invoices to a single buyer in a day, and each invoice amount is below ₹50,000
+Discussion Topic: The applicability of the e-way bill when a supplier sells goods through multiple invoices to a single buyer in a day, with each invoice amount below ₹50,000.

 What happens if the total value of all invoices exceeds Rs.
 50000